 Cornices and pelmets first grew popular in the 15th century during the Renaissance period.
 Lambrequins, which are cornices with sides which extend further down the edges of the window, were also common during this time.
 These original cornices were used to decorate the bed and consisted of deep, rich fabric colors as well as fringe and tassels.

 Today, cornices are created with a wooden base that is covered in a soft batting and then wrapped in your choice of 1000’s of types of fabrics.
 This box-like window treatment is mounted to the wall above your window to create a layered effect that accentuates your window and complements the whole room.
+The treatment carried out is akin to the one that’s carried out for upvc windows melbourne, but with more diligence.

 Cornices are often paired with soft treatments – including drapery panels, shades, or blinds – or used alone for a formal look.
 They add stylish detail to rooms which lack window trim, crown molding, or other architectural interest, creating a finished, elegant appearance.